mikeperri/flutter_sequencer/README.md

         - It may be difficult to build sfizz and its dependencies for Android and iOS.
 Ideally it would have a more modular build - this project doesn't need its support for AU/LV/VST, audio output, and audio file decoding.
-- Effects
-    - Create some effects, like reverbs and compressors.
-The built-in Apple AudioUnits could be used on iOS.
-There would need to be effect buses.
 - Support Windows
     - Some of the code in the Android directory might be able to be reused
 - Record audio output